Bartek0429/Bartek0429/README.md

 ### About Me :
 I am a Junior Front-End Developer from Poland.

-- :telescope: I am learning to be a front end developer.
+- :telescope: I'm learning to work as a Front-End Developer

-- :seedling: Exploring Technical Content Writing.
+- :seedling: I'm learning a lot

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I like to play with my friends.

+- :satellite: I like traveling around the world.

 ---